-In the dance form of tango, for example, you communicate not by talking, you are forced to listen to one another.
+In partnering dance forms like tango or contact improvisation, for example, since you do not communicate by talking, you are forced to listen to one another.

 You get to discover your own body, its awareness and subtleties, and eventually you will meet the person across from you in new and surprising ways.

 Mindful attention helps to create the non-judgmental, relaxed and open space that is needed for authentic impulses and exchange to happen.

 Of course, it usually takes some time to become aware of habitual patterns, which may also have manifested in the body in various ways.
 And in order for information to be able to pass and flow from one to the other, awareness, release and allowance is needed.

 But to become aware of these processes already helps to create the space for transformation.

 As mentioned, these classes are not about becoming a better tango dancer, although that might be a side-effect.